 We enjoy a daily act of collective worship, in many different ways, sometimes as a whole school or key stage or simply with our own class.
-We particularly enjoy having visitors to lead our worship such as Reverend Sue from St Michael's, Reverend Eleanor from the Methodist church, Padre Chris from RAF Coningsby and the Open the Book team.
+We particularly enjoy having visitors to lead our worship including Reverend Sue from St Michael's, Reverend Eleanor from the Methodist church, Padre Chris from RAF Coningsby and the Open the Book team.
 Here is our current collective worship plan.

 Our Church School Values